pinkpong111/governance-rules-theory/README.md

   ├─ Apply within that layer only
   ├─ Require upper-layer validation before activation └─ Examples:
-       · Escalation threshold θ for this cluster
+       · Escalation threshold τ for this cluster
        · Advantage value for this pathway = +0.3
        · Penalty for boundary violation = −0.5
 ```